Paulson Adebo: 2024

 He returned as a starting cornerback and was paired with Marshon Lattimore for the fourth consecutive season.
 On September 15, 2024, Adebo made five combined tackles (four solo), two pass deflections, and returned an interception thrown by Dak Prescott to wide receiver Jalen Brooks for a season-long 47–yard return during a 44–19 win at the Dallas Cowboys.
 In Week 4, he collected a career-high 12 combined tackles (ten solo), set a season-high with three pass deflections, and intercepted a pass thrown by Kirk Cousins to wide receiver Ray-Ray McCloud during a 24–26 loss at the Atlanta Falcons.
 On October 17, 2024, Adebo recorded six combined tackles (three solo) before sustaining an injury during a collision with running back Javonte Williams and was immediately carted off the field in the second quarter of a 10–33 loss against the Denver Broncos on Thursday Night Football.
 Head coach Dennis Allen announced Adebo had broken his femur and will undergo surgery immediately and is ruled out for the rest of the season with an expected recovery time of four to five months.
 On October 22, 2024, the Saints officially placed him on injured reserve and he was ruled out for the remaining ten games (Weeks 8–18) of the 2024 NFL season.
 He finished with 52 combined tackles (43 solo), ten pass deflections, and three interceptions in seven games and seven starts.
 On November 4, 2024, the New Orleans Saints announced their decision to fire head coach Dennis Allen after they fell to a record of 2–7 and appointed special teams coordinator Darren Rizzi to interim head coach for the rest of the season.
 He received an overall grade of 63.3 from Pro Football Focus, which ranked 97th among 222 qualifying cornerbacks in 2024.

 New York Giants

 On March 13, 2025, the New York Giants signed Adebo to a three–year, $54.00 million contract that includes $38.50 million guaranteed, $34.75 million guaranteed upon signing, and an initial signing bonus of $15.00 million.
+Adebo was named a starting corner alongside Cor'Dale Flott and Deonte Banks On December 21, 2025, Adebo recorded his first interception for the Giants when he picked off a J.J.
+McCarthy pass in the first quarter of a 16-13 loss vs the Minnesota Vikings.

+At the start of the 2026 season, Adebo lost the starting corner battle to Deonte Banks and Greg Newsome II.
+On September 18, 2026, Adebo was placed on injured reserve following a knee injury.